Aristotle’s Model of Communication: 5 Components with Examples

 Moreover, for researchers and students, Aristotle’s model serves as a motivating outcome of the systematic study of various aspects.
 It is also an instructive representation of the communication process that assists in system planning.
 It presents fresh perspectives and ideas on topics including verbal, written, and nonverbal communication.

-The three significant criticisms of Aristotle’s model are the Absence of Feedback, the Absence of Noise, and a focus on public speaking only.
+The three significant criticisms of Aristotle’s model are the Absence of Feedback, the Absence of Noise, and a focus solely on public speaking.

 The most crucial weakness of Aristotle’s communication model is its linear structure.
 It is considered to be a linear model of one-way communication.
 It did not include or explain the feedback essential to the interactive communication process.
 Due to the lack of audience feedback and openness in this communication model, the conversation is ineffective.